MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-faq.md

 ### How many samples do I need to train a form processing model?

-For high quality documents using the same layout, five sample documents should be sufficient.
-For low quality documents (for example, poorly scanned documents), more sample documents might be necessary.
+For high-quality documents using the same layout, five sample documents should be sufficient.
+For low-quality documents (for example, poorly scanned documents), more sample documents might be necessary.
 To improve results, use 15 to 20 sample documents.

 ### Can a single form processing model extract information from documents that have different layouts or templates?

 Yes.
 By using the collections feature, you train a single form processing model to handle documents that have different layouts.
-Learn more: [Group documents by collections](create-form-processing-model.md).
+Learn more: [Group documents by collections](create-form-processing-model.md)

 ### Can form processing handle *multiple* forms that are in the same *single* document?

 Each form should be a separate file.
 For example, if you have a PDF document with multiple invoices in it, each invoice should be in a separate file before sending it to the form processing model.

 You can also specify which pages a form processing model should handle.
 This allows you to leverage this functionality to loop page-by-page. and process one form at a time.
-Learn more: [Page ranges](form-processing-model-in-flow.md).
+Learn more: [Page ranges](form-processing-model-in-flow.md)

 ### I’ve trained a form processing model but I’m not getting good results when it comes to extracted data.
 How can I improve the model?

 If your model is returning poor results after training it, edit the model and provide more samples for training.
 The more samples you provide, the more the AI model will learn how to extract data from your documents.
-Learn more: [Improve the performance of your form processing model](improve-form-processing-performance.md).
+Learn more: [Improve the performance of your form processing model](improve-form-processing-performance.md)

 ## Limitations

-### What are the limits in terms of maximum number of documents I can process?
+### What are the limits for maximum number of documents I can process?

-You can process up to 360 documents, per environment, every 60 seconds.
+You can process up to 360 documents per environment, every 60 seconds.

 ### Can I use contracts and letters in my form processing model?

-Form processing isn't optimized for free form documents like contracts and letters.
+Form processing isn't optimized for free-form documents like contracts and letters.

 ## Comparisons